benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 ```

-You can also rebase between master onto origin/master or feature onto origin/feature.
+You can also rebase master onto origin/master or feature onto origin/feature.
 This is great for updating your work before publishing your changes to the rest of the team.

-\*\*\**__However, you should never reverse the direction "upstream!"__*\*\*\*
+\*\**__However, you should never reverse the direction "upstream!"__*\*\*

-If you aren't careful about not rebasing shared branches, or upstream, **you can cause your team to lose work.** Think carefully: if your rebase command rebases a shared branch onto your changes, you are inserting your commits into a history that other people need to share.
+If you aren't careful about not rebasing shared branches or upstream, **you can cause your team to lose work.** Think carefully: if you rebase a shared branch onto your changes, you are inserting your commits into a history that other people need to share.
 You will break history for other collaborators if you push this change.
-When they attempt to sync their changes with origin, they will be very confused.  <-- **Consider simplifying somehow.
-This gets confusing.
-Even for me.
-Its just wording and then we really need to hit home the meaning of onto and such.**
+When they attempt to sync their changes with origin, they will be very confused.

+_Rebasing upstream is dangerous in most situations and should only be attempted by a small team of git "experts"._

 In general, **do not rebase shared branches** but you should rebase *onto* shared branches.